Lupinus latifolius (Broadleaf Lupine)

 Broadleaf Lupine, Broad-Leaved Lupine, Bigleaf Lupine, Riverbank Lupine, Lupinus rivularis

 Native to California and the Pacific Northwest, Lupinus latifolius (Broadleaf Lupine) is a bushy, densely branched perennial forming an extensive clump of large, palmately compound leaves with 5-10 leaflets up to 4 in. long (10 cm).
-In late spring to fall, it boasts showy racemes, 4-12 in. long (10-30 cm), of purple to blue to white pea-shaped flowers.
+It boasts showy racemes in late spring to fall, 4-12 in. long (10-30 cm), of purple to blue to white pea-shaped flowers.
 They are borne on stout, erect stems, well above the attractive foliage, and attract bees, butterflies, and many pollinators.
-The blossoms are followed by densely hairy pods, which contain 6 to 10 dark brown seeds.
+The blossoms are followed by densely hairy pods containing 6 to 10 dark brown seeds.
 Broadleaf Lupine spreads by seed and root sprouts to form spectacular colonies.
 Broadleaf Lupine is a nitrogen-fixing legume.
 It is valuable for rehabilitating disturbed sites because it grows well on droughty and low-fertility sites, colonizes disturbed areas, has a deep root system for stabilizing soil, and forms associations with nitrogen-fixing bacteria.
 It is commonly used for erosion control.

 ---|---|